DSoftwareArtist/DSoftwareArtist/README.md

 ## I'm so glad you're here!
-... because of that here's a fun fact:  I consider myself not just a software developer, but **DSoftwareArtist**.
+... because of that here's a fun fact: I love softwares and arts that is why, I prefer to be known as **DSoftwareArtist**.
 <br><br>